DmezMed/Methane_Detection/README.md

 # Methane Plume Detection
+Based on [sudshu/Pandey_2023_RSE](https://github.com/sudshu/Pandey_2023_RSE).
+This version corrects some issues of the original code.

-Code for methane plume detection and quantification using Sentinel-2, Sentinel-3, and Landsat instruments
+Code for methane plume detection and quantification using Sentinel-2, Sentinel-3, and Landsat instruments.

+## Scripts
+Folder containig the necesary scripts and data files.
+Sentinel3_Utilities.py contains some standalone functions that are used throughout the processing.
+Sentinel3Class.py contains a class object that is used to analyze the Sentinel-3 observations.
+MS_XCH4_retrieval.py contains the Sentinel-2 and Landsat methane retrieval code.

+## CDSE download data
+This code downloads automatically Sentinel-3 data for the requested location and dates.
+The Sentinel Hub API must be configured by the user, see https://www.youtube.com/watch?v=GA50fqbrCo4&list=PLj4KwRQTBlPL3CVwpaBXl3VrO0_V3VX_Q&pp=iAQB

+## Sentinel-3 methane
+This notebook notebook handles the processing of Sentinel-3 SWIR data.
+To obtain Sentinel-3 SLSTR observations

-## Methane_MSI
+## Sentinel-2 methane

-The Methane_MSI folder includes code for both Sentinel-2 and Landsat.
+This notebook includes code for both Sentinel-2 and Landsat.
 This code retrieves satellite data from Google Earth Engine, which requires configuring an Earth Engine Python API. https://developers.google.com/earth-engine/tutorials/community/intro-to-python-api

-## Sentinel-3
-The Sentinel-3 folder handles the downloading and processing of Sentinel-3 SWIR data.
-To obtain Sentinel-3 SLSTR observations, the Sentinelsat API https://scihub.copernicus.eu/dhus/#/home must be configured locally by the user.

-## Cite as:
-Pandey, S., van Nistelrooij, M., Maasakkers, J. D., Sutar, P., Houweling, S., Varon, D. J., Tol, P., Gains, D., Worden, J., and Aben, I.: Daily detection and quantification of methane leaks using Sentinel-3: a tiered satellite observation approach with Sentinel-2 and Sentinel-5p, Remote Sens.
-Environ., 296, 113716, https://doi.org/10.1016/j.rse.2023.113716, 2023.